uswds/uswds-site/pages/design-tokens/opacity.md

   </table>
 </div>

-## Using shadow tokens
+## Using opacity tokens
-Your context and coding style determine how you access USWDS shadow tokens in code.
+Your context and coding style determine how you access USWDS opacity tokens in code.

 <div class="site-table-wrapper">
   <table class="usa-table-borderless site-table-responsive">